dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/use-cases.md

 The following official sample shows how to hightlight results with custom style.

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/4.use-case/3.show-result-texts-on-the-video.html">Read barcodes via camera and highlight results with custom style - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/4.use-case/3.show-result-texts-on-the-video.html">Read barcodes via camera and highlight results with custom style - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/4.use-case/3.show-result-texts-on-the-video.html">Read barcodes via camera and highlight results with custom style - Source Code</a>

 ## Support